 No Parking requirements: no waiting allowed, stopping allowed for a moment to pick up or drop off passengers or to unload merchandise at curbside.

 Most penalty notices will be issued to the vehicle but there may be times that penalty notices will be be sent by mail.
-This option of delivery by mail will be used when a vehicle drives away and the officer is not able to place the notice on the vehicle.
+This option of service by mail will be used when a vehicle drives away and the officer is not able to place the penalty on the vehicle.
 For any penalty served by mail there is an additional administrative fee attached to the fine amount.